← Back to projects

 Code Showcase 5

-Every compliance pipeline connects to the same retrieval infrastructure through ensure_retrieval() and BackendExecutor.process().
-The FedRAMP Layer 1 pipeline is the notable exception — it deliberately avoids RAG to prevent hallucination from retrieved prose.
+Every compliance pipeline talks to the same retrieval infrastructure through ensure_retrieval() and BackendExecutor.process().
+FedRAMP Layer 1 is the notable exception.
+It deliberately skips RAG to avoid hallucinating on retrieved prose.

 text